DETAILED ACTION

 Annotated Figure 5 (Brandley US 2022/0294058 A1)

-Regarding Claim 10, Brandley further discloses that the rigid beam (additional core material, 27, and base section core material, 26) is formed from a core material which possessed open cells in a honeycomb structure (Figure 4, [0068, 0078]), as such the rigid beam (additional core material, 27, and base section core material, 26) may be considered to be formed of a hollow structure.
+Regarding Claim 10, Brandley further discloses that the rigid beam (additional core material, 27, and base section core material, 26) may be formed from a core material which possessed open cells in a honeycomb structure (Figure 4, [0068, 0078]), as such the rigid beam (additional core material, 27, and base section core material, 26) may be considered to be formed of a hollow structure.
 Thus, all of the limitations of Claim 10 are met.

 Regarding Claim 11, Brandley further discloses that the at least one reinforcing member (base section core material, 26) formed inside the rigid beam (additional core material, 27, and base section core material, 26) (Figures 4 and 5).
 Brandley further discloses that the at least one reinforcing member (base section core material, 26) may include fastening parts (reinforcement plate, 50) located at both ends of the at least one reinforcing member (base section core material, 26), wherein the fastening parts (reinforcement plate, 50) are in contact with an inner surface (inside surface of base section core material, 26) of the rigid beam (additional core material, 27, and base section core material, 26) (Figures 5, and 7, [0080]).
 Thus, all of the limitations of Claim 11 are met.